 If you would like to understand some of the key features of Oracle NoSQL Database cloud service please read this.

-Unlike a typical Oracle cloud service, you don’t have to create an instance to create one/more tables and build your application.
-It only requires you to use your favorite Java development Application IDE and create your tables.
+Getting started with Oracle NoSQL Database cloud service requires you to use your favorite Java development Application IDE and create your tables.
 The only pre-requisite is a valid Oracle Cloud Subscription.

 To get started with your Oracle NoSQL Database Cloud service you would need to create a table.
 As mentioned above and ensuring that you have the basic configuration information like client credentials, entitlement id, idcs URL and service end point URL you can create your table and start building your application.
 The following are the service end-point URL’s supported today with more regions being added in the coming months: